onefoursix/sdc-k8s-deployment-with-custom-config/examples/example-9/README.md

       --from-file=tls.crt \
       --from-file=tls.key

+Define a Service and Ingress for the SDC Deployment.
 See [sdc.yaml](https://github.com/onefoursix/sdc-k8s-deployment-with-custom-config/blob/master/examples/example-9/sdc.yaml) for an example.

 #### Routing to Multiple SDCs using a single Ingress Controller